modmore/GoogleDriveMediaSource/readme.md

 ```

 If you want to run it on a subdomain, simply provide the full url (including HTTPS and the domain).

+## Integrations

+When using the media source with other extras, you may run into compatibility issues because files and directories are referenced by IDs internally.

+Please do report incompatibilities

+### PHPThumb

+For phpthumb support, including the one built into MODX for the image TV, Image+, and others, make sure you have set up the "friendlier URLs" described above with a **full URL**, e.g. `https://site.com/drive/{id}`.
+Relative URLs do not work.

+Next, set `phpthumb_nohotlink_enabled` to `No` to allow phpthumb to create thumbnails for external files.